 Muscles will be injected using muscle localization techniques such as e-stimulation, sonography, and/or electromyography (EMG).
 Muscle localization using palpation alone is not permitted.
+Motor endplate targeting injection techniques are recommended ([Van Campenhout and Molenaers, 2011](#)).

 The study medication may be administered in conjunction with appropriate local anesthesia according to each investigator's standard practice and must be documented in the patient's medical record and appropriate eCRF.
 General anesthesia (drug-induced depression of consciousness) or deep sedation/analgesia (drug-induced loss of consciousness) as defined in "Practice guidelines for sedation and analgesia by non-anesthesiologists" ([American Society of Anesthesiologists Task Force on Sedation and Analgesia by Non-Anesthesiologists, 2002](#)) is prohibited regardless of the medication used.
 Minimal sedation (anxiolysis) or moderate sedation/analgesia (conscious sedation) in addition to local anesthesia is allowed.